tooploox/taxonify_gui/manual/image_details_pane/README.md

 Properties of image that was mouse hovered on the [Image view](../image_view/README.md#mouse-hover) are displayed here.
 This view adapts the scroll positions of [Right-clicked image details](#right-clicked-image-details).

 ### `Choose properties` button and properties dialog
-Clicking `Choose properties` button opens a dialog where user can define what properties should be presented.
+Clicking `Choose properties` button opens a dialog where user can define which properties should be presented.

 <p align="center">
   <img src="static/image_details_pane_properties_dialog.png" border=1>